The Gombessa Expeditions

 About the Blancpain Ocean Commitment Programme

 Blancpain has enjoyed historical links with diving since the 1953 launch of the Fifty Fathoms, the first modern diving watch.
 In recognition of this heritage, Blancpain is committed to contributing to the knowledge and preservation of the underwater world.
 It is for this reason that the brand supports a large number of significant scientific endeavors, among them, the Gombessa expeditions, led by French ocean explorer Laurent Ballesta.

 Blancpain’s commitment to the underwater world took on a new dimension in 2014 with the collaborative gathering of all its partnerships under the label Blancpain Ocean Commitment, as well as with the launch of the first series of Ocean Commitment limited edition watches.
-Today, four years and more than 4 million square kilometers of protected ocean later, Blancpain has contributed to doubling the protected ocean surface area, and financed 18 expeditions in 7 continents.
+Today, four years and more than four million square kilometers of protected ocean later, Blancpain has contributed to doubling the protected ocean surface area, and financed 18 expeditions in seven continents.